SspStark/Effect-Hook/README.md

 - Rule 2: Hooks should be called only inside React Function Components and Custom Hooks.

 React provides the eslint-plugin-react-hooks package that throws errors if we don’t follow these rules.
+- Have a look at resources.md file to know where you shouldn't use useEffect.